vlefevre/IO-scheduling-simu/analysis/README.md

     	+ Periodic (syseff/dilation_periodic_simu)
     - Upper Limit for system efficiency (syseff_UL)

+  * study_kp:
+  results obtained when varying k' from 1 to 20 + k'=100, for epsilon=0.01.

   * results_kp_10 (resp. results_kp_20):
-  the results obtained at each iteration of the main loop of Algorithm 2, namely for all values of T (T increases by a factor of 1+epsilon until Tmax), for epsilon=0.01, and Tmax = 10Tmin (resp.
+  results obtained at each iteration of the main loop of Algorithm 2, namely for all values of T (T increases by a factor of 1+epsilon until Tmax), for epsilon=0.01, and Tmax = 10Tmin (resp.
 20Tmin)